 As people age, they get plaque buildup inside the blood vessels, and the flexible walls of the arteries become stiff.
 Now, when the heart squeezes and pushes the blood out, the blood vessels can't expand like they used to do and sustain higher pressure.
 Over time, the heart has to push so hard against the pressure that it starts to fail, Bauman said.

 Blood pressure is recorded as two numbers and written as a ratio: the top number, called the systolic pressure, is the pressure as the heart beats.
 The bottom number, called the diastolic pressure, is the measurement as the heart relaxes between beats.
+According to guidelines announced in November 2017 by the American Heart Association (AHA), people's blood pressure measurements fall into the following categories:

 A number of factors can raise blood pressure, including stress, smoking, caffeine, binge drinking, certain over-the-counter and prescribed medications and even cold temperatures.